Harriett Woods: Later career

+Later life

 After her retirement, Woods remained prominent, especially as an activist for women in politics.
 From 1991 to 1995, she was president of the National Women's Political Caucus.
 In 1999, she was inducted into the St. Louis Walk of Fame.
 She also taught classes on gender and politics at the University of Missouri–St. Louis, Pace University, and Hunter College.
 In January 2001, Woods joined other Missouri Democrats in opposing John Ashcroft's nomination for U.S. Attorney General.